gordonglas/tellah-photo/README.md

 Sure!
 Just keep in mind, I have a day-job and several other personal projects I'm currently working on, so it might take some time for me to respond/include your changes.
 I created this project on my own time, mainly because I want to de-Google myself that much more, and don't want to pay Google to host my photos/videos.

-## TODO:
+## TODO (maybe):
-* Add command-line info, along with example usage.
-* Slideshow button.
+* A slideshow button.
-* Maybe test/fix problems on platforms other than Windows. (double-quotes, slashes, etc)
+* Test/fix problems on platforms other than Windows. (double-quotes, slashes, etc)
 * Use AV1 (patent/royalty-free) video format when it has more browser support: https://caniuse.com/av1
-* Maybe a lightweight cross-platform UI at some point.
+* A lightweight cross-platform UI at some point.